canonical/opensearch-operator/documentation/tutorials/6-user-management.md

 ### Rotate the admin password

-You can change the admin password to a new random password by entering:
+You can change the admin password to a new random and generated password by running:

 ```shell
 juju run-action opensearch/leader set-password --wait
 ```
+**Note:** this action can only be run from the leader unit.
 Running the command should output:

 ```yaml